© Paul Hemphill 2013, 2016. All rights reserved.

 Notwithstanding this, these parvenus ushered in the flowering of Arab culture in the arts, architecture, literature, and science as caliphs encouraged intellectual inquiry, and invited polymaths from across the known world to abide in their domains.
 Indeed, much of the work of the Greek and Roman philosophers, mathematicians, astronomers, doctors and scientists was translated into Arabic and preserved for posterity when the Roman Empire was overrun by waves of barbarians, the beginning of what are called The Dark Ages.

 Contrary to popular assumptions, these centuries were not that dark at all.
-The Islam tide was turned at Tours by the Frankish forces of Charles ‘the Hammer’’ Martel, named nostalgically for the Israelite rebel who defied and defeated the Seleucid Greeks in the Maccabee Revolt in the second century BCE.
+The Islamic tide was turned at Tours in the south of formerly Gaul by the Frankish forces of Charles ‘the Hammer’ Martel, named nostalgically and pugilistically for the Israelite rebel who defied and defeated the Seleucid Greeks in the Maccabee Revolt in the second century BCE and the founder of the Hasmonean dynasty that gave us that great builder and all-round bad-boy Herod the Great, another Herod who did for John the Baptist on the whim of a dancing daughter, and yet another Herod who went down in history for the never-happened Massacre of the Innocents.
 Charlemagne founded the French monarchy which endured until the unfortunate Louis the Last lost his head to the French revolutionaries in 1793.
 The Western Christian church established many fundamentals of law, politics and theology that endure to this day.
-There was, nevertheless, a lot of fighting, most of it between squabbling European potentates, and a major doctrinal rift in the Christian Church that saw it bifurcate, often with accompanying bloodshed, into the Catholic Church of Rome, and the Eastern Church of Constantinople.
+There was, nevertheless, a lot of fighting and bloodletting, most of it between squabbling European potentates, and a major doctrinal rift in the Christian Church that saw it bifurcate, often with accompanying violence, into the Catholic Church of Rome, and the Eastern Church of Constantinople.
 Between the Christian ‘West’ and the Muslim ‘East” however, there endured an armed peace interspersed with occasional warfare until the eleventh century.
 The Byzantine heirs of Constantine were reasonably content to maintain a kind of Cold War with the many fractious emirs who ruled the lands to their east, and to sustain their power and influence through canny diplomacy, alliances, mercenaries, and proxies (It is testament to the ‘byzantine’ skills of these emperors and their servants that the empire endured for a thousand years as a powerful political, economic, and military force until Constantinople fell to the Ottoman Mehmed the Conqueror in 1453).

 Things changed utterly for east-west relations towards the end of the eleventh century.
 The heirs to the Roman Empire in the west, the Franks and the Normans, descendants of those nomadic marauders who broke the power of Rome, fired up with religious zeal and the prospects of material gain, embarked upon a series of Crusades to free the Holy Land, the paths that Jesus trode, from the heathen Mohammedan.
 But do not for a moment dismiss the power of religious fervour in those far-off days.
 The promise of a full remission of all sins and a place in paradise was a powerful motivator.
 Nevertheless, God and gilt, backed by martial grunt, conveniently colluded with another new power, out of the east.
 The Mongols had spilled out of the steppes of central Asia, having conquered the ancient Chinese empire, and once again, the nomads were on the move as the sons and heirs of Genghis Khan sought khanates and kingdoms of their own in the west.
 And when they advanced into the Levant, they came up against, and collaborated with the Franks against the Saracens.
 History is never black and white – the crusaders also did deals with Muslim warlords if it suited their common interests.
 In their politics as well as their lifestyles, many ‘went native’.